ssarfraz/LESH/README.md

 file FeatureParam.m may be modified to change e.g. the number of scale and orientation of GABOR filter. partion size may be changed to yield a longer vector or vice versa, more coarse partions or more fine partions may affect the discrimination quality of feature vector.
 Recomended settings are 8x8(64) partition size(512-dimenstional vector) and 5 scales and 8 orientations for GABOR filter bank.

+# Please Note:
-Please Note: This updated version does not include the Gaussian weighing as describe in the paper, with the current optimzation, we have found it works better for general shape descriptions.
+This updated version does not include the Gaussian weighing as describe in the paper, with the current optimzation, we have found it works better for general shape description.

+Another implementation by ArpitaSTugave based on my older intital code (includes Gaussian weighing as in the orignol paper). you can chek that out here https://github.com/ArpitaSTugave/Landmine/tree/master/Feature_Extractors/%2BLESH